wingsuit-designsystem/wingsuit/docs/src/pages/configurations/preset-webpack/index.md

 Wingsuit uses `presets` to make webpack configurations reusable across different apps.

-A preset is a set of hooks that is called by Wingsuit on webpack initialization and can override configurations for webpack.
+A preset is a set of hooks called by Wingsuit on webpack initialization and can override configurations for webpack.

-The goal is to deliver a community driven set of webpack presets.
+The goal is to deliver a community-driven set of webpack presets.
 Checkout the predefined presets in the [default config stub](@TODO).

 Each preset have two possible hooks:
 ```js